Iona hosts Fiegen and Cornell - WTOP News

 New Rochelle, New York; Monday, 7 p.m.
 EST

-BOTTOM LINE: Cornell takes on Iona after Jake Fiegen scored 22 points in Cornell’s 86-76 loss to the Robert Morris Colonials.
+BOTTOM LINE: Cornell faces Iona after Jake Fiegen scored 22 points in Cornell’s 86-76 loss to the Robert Morris Colonials.

 The Gaels are 1-1 in home games.
-Iona allows 76.0 points and has been outscored by 12.2 points per game.
+Iona ranks eighth in the MAAC with 21.0 defensive rebounds per game led by Yaphet Moundi averaging 3.8.

-The Big Red are 0-1 in road games.
-Cornell is the best team in the Ivy League scoring 19.2 fast break points per game.
+The Big Red have gone 0-1 away from home.
+Cornell is eighth in the Ivy League allowing 77.6 points while holding opponents to 41.5% shooting.

-Iona is shooting 36.2% from the field this season, 5.3 percentage points lower than the 41.5% Cornell allows to opponents.
-Cornell has shot at a 47.1% rate from the field this season, 1.8 percentage points below the 48.9% shooting opponents of Iona have averaged.
+Iona scores 63.8 points per game, 13.8 fewer points than the 77.6 Cornell allows.
+Cornell has shot at a 47.1% clip from the field this season, 1.8 percentage points below the 48.9% shooting opponents of Iona have averaged.

-TOP PERFORMERS: Dejour Reaves is scoring 12.4 points per game with 5.2 rebounds and 2.2 assists for the Gaels.
+TOP PERFORMERS: Dejour Reaves is scoring 12.4 points per game and averaging 5.2 rebounds for the Gaels.

 Fiegen is scoring 15.6 points per game and averaging 3.2 rebounds for the Big Red.